Sarah Warnes - Edwards Wildman Palmer UK LLP

 What advice would you give to anyone thinking of joining the legal profession?

 Read around the subject and speak to whoever can give you advice.
 There is a lot of hard work involved, but the rewards are certainly there if constant challenge motivates you.
 It's also important to be honest with yourself about the types of firms and environments that might be right for you.

 Our London office is certainly growing at a steady rate at the moment and it's a unique time to be joining a firm that is so aspirational.
 However we still have a very collegiate feel.
-We've attracted a number of new partners who bring new practices and expand the types of work we're involved in.
+We've attracted a number of new partners who bring new practices and industry focuses and expand the types of work we're involved in.
 This has tremendous positives for trainees, now and in the future.
 We're part of an international network of offices and most of the matters our trainees are currently working on have an international dimension.
 It's a time of great opportunity!

 It's currently mid-afternoon, so the chocolate fiend inside is saying, “Tester in a biscuit factory!”
 But more seriously, something like a tour guide for a place of historical interest would be great fun – especially if it meant picking out something from the dressing up box!

 Am I only allowed one?
 It would have to be a pint of tea consumed while listening to 'I'm sorry I haven't a clue' on Radio 4.
 I fear that puts me in the comfy slippers brigade…

 What's your desert island disc?